Managing Patients Who Have Red Flags for Body Dysmorphic Disorder

 About Body Dysmorphic Disorder

 BDD is a mental health disorder that is characterized by a persistent preoccupation or fixation with nonexistent or minor flaws in physical appearance.
-This preoccupation is notably disproportionate in relation to the actual defect (if any exists), and can cause an individual significant emotional distress and an inability to function in work and social settings.
+This preoccupation is notably disproportionate in relation to the actual defect (if any exists), and it can cause a person significant emotional distress and an inability to function in work and social settings.

-BDD was initially introduced in the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM) in 1980.
-In the 5th Edition of the DSM, released in 2013, BDD was reclassified from a somatoform disorder to an obsessive compulsive disorder.2 People who have BDD often engage in repetitive behaviors (compulsions) as a result of their preoccupation (obsession) with perceived physical flaws.
+The American Psychiatric Association classifies BDD as an obsessive-compulsive disorder.2 People who have BDD often engage in repetitive behaviors (compulsions) as a result of their preoccupation (obsession) with perceived physical flaws.
 Compulsive behaviors may include:

 How BDD develops is not entirely understood, although research suggests biological and environmental factors may play a role, including genetics, brain function, family dysfunction, abuse and neglect, bullying, and media influence.
 People who have BDD commonly have other psychiatric conditions, such as mood, anxiety, and personality disorders.3

 BDD often begins during adolescence, although it may go undiagnosed for years.
-The disorder affects men and women about equally, although some research indicates that physical areas of fixation may differ between the sexes.
-Men might be more apt to focus on perceived flaws associated with the genitals, height, excess body hair, thinning hair, body build, and muscle size.
+The disorder affects both men and women, but some research indicates that physical areas of fixation may differ between the sexes.
+Men might be more apt to focus on perceived flaws associated with genitals, height, excess body hair, thinning hair, body build, and muscle size.
 Women tend to focus on their breasts, hips, legs, body weight, and skin.4 The Body Dysmorphic Disorder Foundation notes that “Most people with BDD are preoccupied with some aspect of their face and many believe they have multiple defects.”5

 Legal and Ethical Implications

 The fixation on physical flaws and the perceived negative consequences of having these flaws often drive individuals who suffer from BDD to seek cosmetic or aesthetic services.
 Further, as cosmetic procedures and treatments continue to expand, so too does the opportunity for individuals who have BDD to address a range of perceived body image issues.
-Unfortunately, for these patients, cosmetic treatment often is a paradox because their expectations often do not align with reality, which can lead to a toxic cycle of dissatisfaction and increased preoccupation with alleged physical shortcomings.
+Unfortunately, cosmetic treatment often is a paradox for these patients because their expectations do not align with reality, which can lead to a toxic cycle of dissatisfaction and increased preoccupation with alleged physical shortcomings.

-These characteristics of BDD trigger questions about the legal and ethical implications of performing cosmetic procedures on patients with known or suspected BDD.
-Issues have been raised about whether these patients can legally consent to treatment due to the nature of their disorder.7 Although informed consent is a complex issue that isn’t universally defined, the right to consent to healthcare treatment generally applies to competent adults.
-Whether BDD erodes a person’s competency to the point that it precludes them from providing consent is still debated.
+The disorder’s characteristics trigger questions about the legal and ethical implications of performing cosmetic procedures on patients with known or suspected BDD.
+Issues have been raised about whether these patients can legally consent to treatment due to the nature of the condition.7 Although informed consent is a complex issue that isn’t universally defined, the right to consent to healthcare treatment generally applies to competent adults.
+Whether BDD erodes a person’s competency to the point that it precludes them from providing consent is a gray area.

-Studies have shown that patients with BDD who have cosmetic treatments often are dissatisfied with the results, and this dissatisfaction can create different types of risk for the treating healthcare provider.
+Further, patient dissatisfaction can create various types of risk for treating healthcare providers.
 Malpractice lawsuits are an obvious risk in these situations, but patients also might respond in other ways, such as verbally criticizing the provider, writing negative online reviews, and making complaints to the state medical board or dental board.
-In some severe instances, patients with BDD have retaliated with aggression, violence, and even murder.9
+In some severe instances, patients with BDD have retaliated with aggression and violence.9

-Additionally, both healthcare providers and patients may suffer financial consequences as a result of patients’ dissatisfaction with cosmetic procedures.
-For providers, increased costs might occur if patients request refunds, or if providers feel compelled to redo services in an attempt to appease patients.
-Patients might suffer financially if they continue to seek cosmetic services to have the perceived physical flaws remedied or if they transfer their preoccupation to other body parts.
+Healthcare providers and patients also may suffer financial consequences as a result of patients’ dissatisfaction with cosmetic procedures.
+Providers might incur increased costs if they feel compelled to provide refunds or redo services in an attempt to appease patients.
+Patients might suffer financially if they continue to seek cosmetic services to have the perceived physical flaws remedied, or if they transfer their preoccupation to other body parts.

 Risk Strategies

-The inherent risks in treating patients who potentially have BDD indicate that healthcare providers should determine how best to identify and manage these patients.
-Providers who offer cosmetic and aesthetic services should consider the following strategies as part of a prudent risk management approach:10
+Because of the inherent risks in treating patients who potentially have BDD, healthcare providers should determine how best to identify and manage these patients.
+Providers who offer cosmetic and aesthetic services should consider the following strategies as part of a prudent risk management approach:

-• Ensure that you have a comfortable, private space for patient assessment, discussions about treatment and expectations, and disclosure of sensitive information.
+- Ensure that you have a comfortable and private space for patient assessment, discussions about treatment and expectations, and disclosure of sensitive information.
 Reassure patients about your commitment to privacy and confidentiality.

-• Consider using an evidence-based questionnaire or assessment tool to screen patients for signs and symptoms of BDD.
-Research shows that these tools are more reliable for identifying potential BDD than clinicians’ judgment alone.11
+- Consider using an evidence-based questionnaire or assessment tool to screen patients for signs and symptoms of BDD.
+Research shows that these tools are more reliable for identifying potential BDD than clinicians’ judgment alone.10

-• Develop a clinical workflow that incorporates aspects related to identifying, managing, and referring patients for psychiatric or psychologic assessment if you suspect they potentially have BDD.
+- Develop a clinical workflow that incorporates aspects related to identifying, managing, and referring patients for psychiatric or psychologic assessment if you suspect they potentially have BDD.
 Establish working relationships with trusted mental health providers to facilitate the referral process.
+Considering using a warm handoff approach.

-• Be cognizant of how marketing and advertising strategies for cosmetic and aesthetic services might influence patients’ expectations.
-Carefully review promotional materials to ensure they do not make unrealistic guarantees, promise idealized outcomes, or establish an unattainable standard of care.
+- Be cognizant of how marketing and advertising strategies for cosmetic and aesthetic services might influence patients’ expectations.
+Carefully review promotional materials to ensure they do not make unrealistic guarantees, promise idealized outcomes, or establish an unattainable standard of care.11

 Resources